ai/size-limit/README.md

 ### JS Application and Time-based Limit

-File size limit (in KB) is not the best way to describe your JS application cost for developers.
+File size limit (in kB) is not the best way to describe your JS application cost for developers.
 Developers will compare the size of the JS bundle with the size of images.
-But browsers need much more time to parse 100 KB of JS than 100 KB of an image since JS compilers are very complex.
+But browsers need much more time to parse 100 kB of JS than 100 kB of an image since JS compilers are very complex.

 This is why Size Limit support time-based limit.
 It runs headless Chrome to track the time a browser takes to compile and execute your JS.